artso17/java-project3-digitalskola/README.md

-# Home Work - Java | Digital Skola Project 3
+# Home Work - Java | Digital Skola

 ## Project Brief
 The project was made to gain my Java Knowledge.
 So, Digital Skola gave me a task to develop application with following instructions: